evgenyneu/evgenii.com/app/_posts/blog/2014-02-23-podcast-digest-landing-pages-g-plus-authorship.md

 meta_description: "Short summary of SEO podcast about landing, 'thank you' pages and Google plus avatars in search results."
 ---

-At the end of 2013 Google changed algorythm of showing avatars in search results.
+At the end of 2013 Google changed algorithm of showing avatars in search results.
 Avatars are now shown for those who are active on their G+ accounts.

 ## Landing page